Spanish Speaker Surveys Build Connections with Families

 2. Parents and caregivers are hungry for new strategies to foster communication with their children

-99% of Spanish-speaking families reported that Ready4K texts helped them improve how they communicate with their children (n=1558).
+99% of Spanish-speaking families reported that ParentPowered texts helped them improve how they communicate with their children (n=1558).
 Their comments highlighted specific communication strategies that have worked well for them, as well as lessons they’ve learned about the importance of strong parent-child communication.

 “He aprendido a tener una mejor comunicación con mi hijo y compartir con él muchas cosas que lo han ayudado a crecer cada día.
 Como por ejemplo a ser bilingüe y crear un lazo fuerte entre nosotros.”
 (I have learned to have better communication with my son and have shared with him many things that have helped him grow every day.
 Like for example being bilingual and creating a strong bond between us.)